deusdat/arangomigo/README.md

 ArangoMiGO supports fail over out of the box: `endpoints`.
 If you are creating a database as part of the migration set, make sure that the username has the proper rights.

 `migrationspath` is the directory holding the migration configurations.
-At this time ArangoMiGO does not support nested directories.
+You may specify a single value like `migrationspath: some/where/to/migrations` or you can specify a list.

 `db` is the name of the target database.
 If you create the database as part of the migration, the name in the config and in the migration must match.